Okay, here are the best Pole links I've seen to date...starting with...

 - was the 2004-05 summer helpdesk guy...he returned for the full 2005-06 summer/winter.
 He has now posted links to many of those neat WHIFF film festival videos...not to be missed.

-- A few summer 2005-06 folks...for some reason the BICEP folks were incredibly prolific with words and pictures:
+- A few summer 2005-06 folks...for some reason the BICEP folks were prolific with words and pictures:

 -